cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Tests retries

 Test retries are available in Cypress 5.0.
 This means that tests can be re-run a number of times before potentially being marked as a failed test.
-Read the Test Retries doc for more information on how this works and how to turn on test retries.
+Read the {% url "Test Retries" test-retries %} doc for more information on how this works and how to turn on test retries.

 When test retries are turned on, there will now be a screenshot taken for every failed attempt, so there could potentially be more than 1 screenshot per test failure.
-Read the Test Retries doc for more information on how this works.
+Read the {% url "Test Retries" test-retries %} doc for more information on how this works.

 The {% url "`cypress-plugin-retries`" https://github.com/Bkucera/cypress-plugin-retries %} plugin has been deprecated in favor of test retries built into Cypress.
 There's guidance below on how to migrate from the {% url "`cypress-plugin-retries`" https://github.com/Bkucera/cypress-plugin-retries %} plugin to Cypress's built-in test retries.